toshitanizawa/NetSci-Pocket/README.md

 python-flask
 ============

-This project heavily rely on a python module, flask, for Web application building.
-The URL for python-falk is <http://flask.pocoo.org/>.
+This project heavily relies on a python module, flask, for web application building.
+The URL for python-falk is
+<http://flask.pocoo.org/>.
+Install the python-flask module before
+running the script runserver.py.

 If python-flask is properly installed, you can start the web application of the project by running the python script runserver.py.
-This script runs a tiny http daemon on your PC waiting for HTTP connection at port 5000.
+This script runs a tiny http daemon on your local PC waiting for HTTP connection at port 5000.
 To see the entry page, access <http://localhost:5000/> from your web browser.